klaytn/klaytn-docs/docs/dapp/sdk/ether-js.md

 # Sending a transaction to the blockchain

-To send transaction to the blockchain, create a new `send.js` file in your project folder by running this command:
+To send a transaction to the blockchain, create a new `send.js` file in your project folder by running this command:

 ```bash
 touch send.js